hlynch/Biometry2021/docs/Week-9-lab.md

 ## [1] 0.8114608
 ```

-R also produces an "adjusted R2", which attempts to account for the number of parameters being estimated, and provides one way of comparing goodness of fit between models with different numbers of parameters.
+**<span style="color: green;">Checkpoint #2: Were you able to reproduce all of the output from cor.test covered so far?</span>** R also produces an "adjusted R2", which attempts to account for the number of parameters being estimated, and provides one way of comparing goodness of fit between models with different numbers of parameters.
 It is defined as

 $$
 R^{2}_{adj} = 1-(1-R^{2})\left(\frac{n-1}{n-p-1}\right)